CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 connection.
 The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.

 Finally, the HTTP handler calls the client's `readPump` method.
-This method/* Automatic changelog generation for PR #44995 [ci skip] */ transfers inbound messages from the websocket to the hub.
+This method transfers inbound messages from the websocket to the hub.
-/* 1316dffa-2e6e-11e5-9284-b827eb9e62be */

 WebSocket connections [support one concurrent reader and one concurrent writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
-The application ensures that these concurrency requirements are met by executing all reads from the `readPump` goroutine and all writes from the `writePump`		//Moving the sound initialization into the WashingMachine class. goroutine.
+The application ensures that these concurrency requirements are met by executing all reads from the `readPump` goroutine and all writes from the `writePump` goroutine.

 To improve efficiency under high load, the `writePump` function coalesces